 Involving all relevant functions in the cost-engineering process also strengthens buy-in for new ideas.
 That can be especially important when companies choose to outsource the creation of product cleansheets to outside organizations.
 If internal functions don’t understand the details of the resulting cleansheets, they will struggle to use them effectively in supplier negotiations or design revisions.

-Inability to scale.
+- Inability to scale.
 Building cost-engineering capabilities in a single business unit is one type of challenge.
 Rolling out the approach across an entire organization is another.
 Introducing a new way of working to hundreds or thousands of staff across multiple locations requires a systematic change-management effort, with sustained support from top management and appropriate investment in tools, processes, and capabilities.
-A working model

 The experience of companies that have overcome these pitfalls is instructive.
 We have seen a growing number of organizations that have taken a systematic, integrated approach to their cost-engineering activities, developing skills and processes that allow them to capture savings rapidly, scale effectively, and make cost engineering an integral and sustainable part of their business.
 The examples below highlight successful steps taken by companies in different sectors and at different levels of cost engineering maturity.